yip/concept/content/02_Virtue.md

 Yip is an open-source endeavour with the goal of bringing about a new way of reporting and discovering events in real-time.

-We see the world lacking in a medium to convey and discover events.
+The world lacking in a medium to convey and discover events.
 Events of all types, from entertainment and birthday parties to news-streams and disaster timelines.

-Human lives are composed of events, large and small, and our effectiveness at recording and discovering these has been hugely lacking.
+Human lives are composed of events, large and small.
+Recording and discovering these is central to the human condition within civilisation.
 An event is not just a Facebook Album, a Twitter stream, or a blog post.
-An event is a real-time slice of our lives bounded by a topical consistency and measured by its significance and positiveness.
-As such, people would greatly benefit from a free, open-source and all-encompassing medium for the reporting and archiving of these events.
+An event is a real-time slice of our lives.
+We measure it by its significance and the emotions it instils.

+A medium that provides access to the events happening around us in any moment is severely lacking.
+People would greatly benefit from such a thing though.
+An open-source and all-encompassing medium for the reporting and archiving of these events would be of great utlity.

 ### But why "open source" it?